karlyndiary/Adidas-Sales-Analysis/README.md

 - **Which cities have the highest demand for Adidas products?**

-- **Are there any significant differences in sales performance between product types (e.g., footwear, apparel, accessories)?**

 ### Key Calculated KPI Metrics:
 - Total Sales per Region/Retailer/Product
 - Operating Profit Margin (%)